Japan's SMBC CEO is watching out for chances to expand US assets

 SMBC is a core banking unit of Sumitomo Mitsui Financial Group (SMFG) 8316.T, Japan's second-largest banking group after Mitsubishi UFJ Financial Group 8306.T.

-In an effort to bolster its U.S. presence, the group has already teamed up with Jefferies Financial Group Inc JEF.N, with the intention of eventually raising its stake in the investment bank from nearly 5% now.
+In an effort to bolster its U.S. presence, SMFG has teamed up with Jefferies Financial Group Inc JEF.N.
+SMFG bought nearly 5% of Jefferies shares in 2021 to boost its leveraged finance and cross-border M&A advisory businesses in the United States.

+The CEO of SMFG, Jun Ohta, told Reuters recently that he intended to eventually raise his company's stake in Jefferies.

 Fukutome also said the implosion of Silicon Valley Bank and its fallout have highlighted the stability of Japanese banks in the United States.
-SMBC has already received some funding inquires from local and Japanese companies operating there, he said.
+SMBC has already received some funding inquires from domestic U.S. and Japanese companies operating there, he said.

 "We are expecting more opportunities to come ahead where we can provide solutions," he said.
 "Clients we helped during the global financial crisis have stayed with us since," he added, recalling the time around the Lehman Brothers bust, when he was working in New York.